SamuelFadare/Python/README.md

 # Samuel_Portfolio
-Compilation of Python programming language codes
+Compilation of all Data Analyical project and language codes